 - 1. Fulfill the requirements for either a standard or advanced studies diploma. - 2.
-Satisfy all mathematics requirements for the Advanced Studies Diploma (four units of credit including Algebra II) with two verified units of credit with a "B" average or better. - 3.
+Satisfy all mathematics requirements for the Advanced Studies Diploma (four units of credit including Algebra II; two verified units of credit) with a "B" average or better. - 3.
 Meet one of the following conditions: - Pass an exam that confers certification from a recognized industry, trade, or professional association.
-Example: Microsoft Office Specialist - Pass an exam approved by the Board of Education that confers college-level credit in a technology or computer science area.
+Example: Microsoft Office Specialist - Acquire a professional license in a career and technical education field from the Commonwealth of Virginia. - Pass an exam approved by the Board of Education that confers college-level credit in a technology or computer science area.